H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 - No system identity claim can pass without matching a confirmed service in the GBIM belief graph

-The v1 string-match layer currently active provides meaningful protection.
+The v1 string-match layer currently active — confirmed passing in the preflight gate — provides meaningful protection at the DAO boundary.
 The v2 semantic and identity cross-reference layers are the target that makes constitutional alignment formally verifiable.
-Both the current state and the target state are documented here so that the gap is explicit and tracked.
+Both states are documented here so that the gap is explicit and tracked.

 ---

 ## 3.6 Caddy/Auth Perimeter Layer — Governance of External Access

-> **This section documents the Caddy/auth perimeter as a first-class governance
+> **The Caddy/auth perimeter is a first-class governance component, not merely an
-> component, not merely an infrastructure detail.
-All external access — including the
+> infrastructure detail.
+All external access — including the DAO tier — is governed by
-> DAO tier — is governed by this layer.**
+> this layer.
+Confirmed operational in preflight gate 29/29.**

 The Caddy/auth perimeter layer is the external boundary of the Ms. Jarvis organism.
 It implements the principle that the DAO is not a public web application but a governed